Wednesday, January 6, 2016

 Settling in or Is this my forever?

-I used to scoff, once upon a time, when people asked me how I would "adjust" and if I was willing to "compromise" and "change" after marriage.
+Once upon a time, I used to scoff when people asked me how I would "adjust" and if I was willing to "compromise" and "change" after marriage.

-I now see why they did that - I am not sure how well I am doing or if I need to try harder.
-Surprisingly, some things are different for women coming in to another home - it has not been as seamless as I had hoped.
+I now see why they did that—I am not sure how well I am doing or if I need to try harder.
+Surprisingly, some things are different for women coming into another home—it has not been as seamless as I had hoped.
 Expectations play a major role.
-Of course, things which the son can get by with (doing or more importantly, not doing) are not the same things for his wife.
+Of course, things that the son can get by with (doing or, more importantly, not doing) are not the same things for his wife.

 Here, things do not revolve around me.
 Not that I was the sun at my home either - I was away most of the time at work or travelling - especially during the last few years - but at least some days Ma would cook the fish the way I like or she would avoid making the dal I hated or hug me when I went to sleep.